This is an image of Miranda.

 The surface of Miranda is very unusual.
 It is not like any other moon in the solar system.
 Miranda has many craters but also very big grooves.
 These indicate that there has been activity inside Miranda...more

-The surface of Oberon is like many icy moons.
-It appears to be changed for it does not have many craters.
-Instead it has grooves and ridges similar to those found on Ganymede.
-These grooves ex tend for...more
+The surface of Oberon is typical of an icy moon.
+It appears to be resurfaced, and changed for it is lightly cratered with grooves and ridges similar to those found on Ganymede extending for many kilometers...more